nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * Cons: Compromising user experience as finding a member with only one attribute may generate a large list if there are many matching members.

 ### Import members feature
+The import feature allows users to add and update the details of multiple members without having to repeatedly do so individually.

 #### Implementation

-The import member mechanism is facilitated by `ModelManager` and `SportsPa`. `ModelManager` has access to SportsPA's data from the `SportsPa` object, from which member data will be read from when the `import` command is requested by the user.
+The import member mechanism is facilitated by `ModelManager` and `SportsPa`. `ModelManager` has access to SportsPA's data from the `SportsPa` object, from which member data will be read from when the <kbd>import</kbd> command is requested by the user.

 **Before going further, here are some terms used that you should take note of:**
 * "invalid import" in this context refers to an imported member having the same name as an